CiscoSE/vm2radius/README.md

 # VM2radius
-By Vivek Santuka
+# By Vivek Santuka

 This script monitors vCenter for power and IP events of a VM and generates RADIUS requests to "authenticate" the VM with a RADIUS server like Cisco ISE.
 If ISE is configured to assign SGTs they can then be used in an upstream firewall to filter based on SGTs.

-The authentication is simulated just like a MAB requestand does not require an an user account with password.
+The authentication is simulated just like a MAB request and does not require an an user account with password.
 Ofcourse, the RADIUS server, Cisco ISE, in this case would need to be confiugred to CONTINUE processing the request even if the user is not found or authentication fails.